WATCH: Manhole explosions cause road closure in Boston

 Part of a busy Boston street was temporarily closed to traffic as firefighters responded to reports of manhole explosions.

 Cell phone video captured flames shooting out of the ground near the intersection of Fairfield and Boylston streets around noon Tuesday.
-Two manhole fires sent thick black plumes of smoke rising into the air near the Mandarin Hotel.
+At least two manhole fires sent thick black plumes of smoke rising into the air near the Mandarin Hotel.

 “We felt the boom right underneath our feet and obviously we saw it.
 The manhole was 10 to 15 feet in the air and there were flames shooting out from underground,” land surveyor Peter Kondek said.
 “We’re lucky we were nowhere close to it, but it was definitely alarming and it could have been a harmful situation for us.”